Advanced Dental Technology – Dallas, TX

 Where Innovative Solutions Await You

 It’s no secret that dentists have relied on traditional equipment and technologies to complete some of the most minor and complex procedures.
 For decades, patients have maintained healthy smiles thanks to these additions to the dental office.
 However, nowadays, researchers and technology aficionados have discovered newer, more advanced tools.
-Dr. Patel believes in the importance of providing only the best to his patients, which is why you will find clear explanations regarding each of the advanced dental technologies in Dallas that we use in our dental office.
+Dr. Patel believes in the importance of providing only the best to his patients at Prestige Dental, which is why, on this page, you will find clear explanations regarding each of the advanced dental technologies in Dallas that we use in our dental office.

 CT / Cone Beam Scanner

-A CT/Cone Beam Scanner consists of a 360-degree rotating arm that circles the patient’s head and captures hundreds of photos that combine to create a single three-dimensional model of the oral and facial structures.
+A CT/cone beam scanner consists of a 360-degree rotating arm that circles the patient’s head and captures hundreds of photos that combine to create a single three-dimensional model of the oral and facial structures.
 Within these images are details surrounding the blood vessels, nerve pathways, tissues, bones, and teeth.
-When preparing a patient for dental implant placement, root canal therapy, or another similarly invasive procedure, we can use this 3D model to better formulate a treatment plan that will lead to success.
+When preparing a patient for dental implant placement, root canal treatment, or another similarly advanced procedure, we can use this 3D model to better formulate a treatment plan that will lead to success.

 Instead of simply explaining what is going on inside the mouth, Dr. Patel uses an intraoral camera that projects images from inside the mouth onto a nearby computer screen.
 Patients can now see for themselves what is happening with a particular tooth or area of soft tissue.
 This device makes it easier to pinpoint problem areas as well as provide valuable patient education so that individuals can make more well-informed decisions about their oral healthcare needs.